 Main image: Lilaana Porter, Memorabilia, 2016, Fujiflex c-type print, 68 × 101 cm.
 Courtesy: the artist

 Brenda Lozano is a writer based in Mexico City, Mexico.
 Her most recent novel, Como piensan las piedras (How Stones Think), was published in 2017.
 That same year, she was included on the Bogotá39 list, a selection of the best fiction writers under the age of 40 from Latin America.
-She is the prose editor of MAKE.

 First published in Issue 198